nancheng58/DebiasedSR_DRO/README.md

 ## Slurm script

-Besides, we provide the slurm execute script.
+Besides, we provide the slurm execute script to run our code.

-More details about slurm usage can be found on this link: https://slurm.schedmd.com/documentation.html
+More details about usage of slurm can be found in this link: https://slurm.schedmd.com/documentation.html

 *[Note: please modify  "conda activate envname" to your environment]*

-# Cite
-The final version of this paper is coming soon.

 ## Reference
 If you find our codes and datasets useful for your research, please cite: